stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 From the above the following framework components are identified:

-* A _native library builder_ responsible for constructing the FFM implementation of a native API expressed in domain terms.
+* A _native library factory_ responsible for constructing the FFM implementation of a native API expressed in domain terms.

 * A set of _transformers_ for the supported types responsible for off-heap memory allocation and marshalling to/from the equivalent FFM representation.